PD9696/ASP.NET-Core-Story-Website/README.md

 ## 4. Additional Details

+ASP.Net Core's default Identity with authorization was scaffolded.
+The only change made was that the AspNetUsers table was given a "ProfileId" field to link to a specific profile.

-The profile page and the account page are both using Razor Page (MVVM) architecture, while the remainder of the pages use traditional MVC architecture.
+The profile pages and the account pages are both using Razor Page (MVVM) architecture, while the remainder of the site's pages use traditional MVC architecture.

 The website design uses Bootstrap 4 and is from: https://bootswatch.com/slate/.
 A couple of custom CSS additions were made (story content text, etc).